 A hypnotherapist can teach you to relax so deeply that you're open to suggestions for dealing with pain.
 This mind-body practice has helped ease MS pain in a few, very small studies.

-You may find hypnotherapy calming, but what affect it has on MS symptoms isn't clear.
+You may find hypnotherapy calming, but what effect it has on MS symptoms isn't clear.
 Larger studies are needed to find out whether the relief is actually a placebo effect.

 This form of energy healing may help boost your body's ability to heal itself.
 It often includes light touching.